zond-platform/ground-control-station-ios/README.md

 General:
 * ~~Redesign and refactor the entire view system.
 Consider using Swift UI~~ -> use standard table view
 * ~~Refactor Logger class~~ -> removed
-* Add control buttons to switch between map and live view
+* Add control buttons to switch between map layers and live view
-* Add control buttons to switch between map layers
-* Add control buttons to zoom in and out on the map
 * Draw copter trace on the map when executing a mission
 * Access environment via static function instead of passing it around
 * Integrate internal notification mechanism for failed commands